Luke-A-C-Roberts/Notes/ProgrammingLanguages/Elixir/BEAM_book_notes/erts_notes.md

 ## Save AST

 At this stage the AST can be saved if compiled in debug mode.
 The AST is saved before any optimisation, so their may be a difference between how the program runs in debug/release modes.
-Custom compier optimisations **can cause problems** for this.
+Custom compiler optimisations **can cause problems** for this.

 ## Expand